 Pollinator Health Advisory Committee– A Town of Concord committee charged with understanding the regulatory framework for pesticide registration and use, examining the issues and concerns surrounding the use of neonicotinoids, and advising the Select Board on a plan for a communications strategy for educating citizens, lawn care companies and farmers about the risks of these compounds to pollinators and advising on alternative best practices.

 Quiet Communities– Transitioning landscape maintenance to low noise, zero-emissions practices with positive solutions to protect the health of workers, children, the public and the environment.

-Regenerative Design– Landscape architecture and planning for visionary individuals, institutions, and communities around the world.
+Regenerative Design Group– Landscape architecture and planning for visionary individuals, institutions, and communities around the world.
 Productive landscapes.
 Resilient communities.